Published on January 22nd, 20180

 It wasn’t until TINA.org notified Gillette in a Dec.
 21 warning letter that it was engaged in a false and deceptive Made in the USA marketing campaign that the company began to take down these posts, in addition to dozens of others in a database of misleading U.S.-origin claims that TINA.org compiled and shared with Gillette in an effort to prevent further consumer deception.

-Gillette had timed the publication of several social media posts in TINA.org’s sampling with patriotic holidays like Veterans Day and the Fourth of July and, in many instances, married U.S.-origin claims to assertions of quality and trust (see the fifth image in the gallery above).
+Gillette had timed the publication of several social media posts in TINA.org’s sampling with patriotic holidays such as Veterans Day and the Fourth of July and, in many instances, married U.S.-origin claims to assertions of quality and trust (see the fifth image in the gallery above).

 But while Gillette has made significant progress scrubbing problematic posts from social media, the company has yet to make any changes to the most visible parts of its misleading Made in the USA marketing campaign — two commercials (one 15 seconds, the other 30) that center on the Boston factory.
 Last month, the ads aired more than 1,000 times each on national TV.